yangcyself/TA_GaitDesign/README.md

 #### The reaction force is in the friction cone

 This is the case of static friction, the constraint should be the fix of the ground contact point.
-As the reaction force $\Gamma$ is relatively second degree to this constraint, so the constaint we use is
+As the reaction force $\Gamma$ is relatively second degree to this constraint, so the constraint we use is

 $$
 \dot{(J\dot{q})} = \dot{J}\dot{q}+J\ddot{q} =0